the-sett/elm-auth-aws/README.md

 The `CongitoAPI` provides functions for responding to such challenges, and the `Challenge` type lists all of the supported challenges.

+## Failure reasons.

+The API documents a set of `FailReason`s which closely follows the error types that AWS Cognito or Cognito Identity Provider APIs can generate.
+This allows the user of this authentication API to differentiate the ways in which authentication failures happen.
+Is the password wrong, is the user not known, is the user not verified, does the users password need reset and so on.
+The `FailReason` also accounts for server errors on AWS.

 ## Save state and restoring auth.

 This package provides these extra values and functions in its API over the standard auth API: